 (1) Procedure.
-An applicant for a permit which has received a final denial of an Act 250 permit application from a district commission or a court may, within six months of the date of that decision, apply to the district commission for reconsideration pursuant to 10 V.S.A.
-Section 6087(c).
+An applicant for a permit who has received a final denial of an Act 250 permit application from a District Commission or a court may, within six months of the date of that decision, apply to the District Commission for reconsideration pursuant to 10 V.S.A.
+6087(c).